kdoore/1335GitBook/project-2-design-using-2d-pshape-array-lerpcolor-processing-transform-functions.md

 ```

-2. Create at least 2 functions to create 2-Dimensional Grids of PShape objects: these are the driver-functions that determine pattern logic, use colorLerp and map functions.
+2.Create at least 2 functions to create 2-Dimensional Grids of PShape objects: these are the driver-functions that determine pattern logic, use colorLerp and map functions.
 Suggestion: create and return PShape[][] objects within the function.

 ```java